 Video examples

-In this video, I highlight several iconic custom guitars created around the ideas of the musicians who played them, showing how instrument design can become an extension of an artist’s sound and identity.
+A look at iconic custom guitars built around the musicians who played them — where instrument design becomes an extension of sound and identity.